ejucovy/django-inactive_user_workflow/README.txt

 You can define a list of URL paths that inactive users *should* be allowed to access without being kicked over to the 'inactive-user' view.
-To do this, add a list of URL prefixes to your settings.py named ANONYMOUS_PATHS, like so:
+To do this, add a list of URL prefixes to your settings.py named INACTIVE_PATHS, like so:

-ANONYMOUS_PATHS = ('/accounts/', '/site_media/', '/publicview/')
+INACTIVE_PATHS = ('/accounts/', '/site_media/', '/publicview/')